wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       Continuously Recurring Template Pattern - A software idiom in which a class `X`` derives from a class template instantiation using `X`` itself as a template argument.
 See `CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`__ on Wikipedia for more info.

    C++
-      One of the three officially supported programming languages.
+      One of the four officially supported programming languages.

    declarative programming
       A style of software which focuses on describing *what* a program should do, rather than *how* it gets done.
 See `declarative programming <https://en.wikipedia.org/wiki/Declarative_programming>`__ on Wikipedia for more info.